-Formal modelling and analysis of XML firewall for service-oriented systems
+Formal modeling and analysis of XML firewall for service-oriented systems

-Haiping Xu\, Mihir Ayachit and Abhinay Reddyreddy
+Haiping Xu, Mihir Ayachit and Abhinay Reddyreddy

-Computer and Information Science Department, University of Massachusetts Dartmouth, North Dartmouth, MA 02747, USA E-mail: hxu@umassd.edu E-mail: g\mayachit@umassd.edu E-mail: g\areddyreddy@umassd.edu \Corresponding author
+Computer and Information Science Department,

+University of Massachusetts Dartmouth, North Dartmouth, MA 02747, USA E-mail: {hxu, g_mayachit, g_areddyreddy}@umassd.edu

+Corresponding author

-Abstract: Firewalls have been designed as a major component to protect a network or a server from being attacked.
-However, due to their emphasis on packet filtering rather than verifying user permissions and examining packet contents, conventional firewalls are not suitable for protecting service-oriented systems from unauthorised service invocations.
-In this paper, we present a formal XML firewall security model for service-oriented systems, which supports user authentication and role-based user authorisation according to policy rules that can be updated dynamically.
-The formal model consists of two major components, namely the application model and the XML firewall model, which are designed compositionally using coloured Petri nets.
-We analyse both the application model and the XML firewall model using an existing Petri net tool, and demonstrate how key properties of the formal models can be verified, and how design errors can be detected and corrected at an early design stage.
+Abstract: As more businesses deploy web services over the Internet, the issue of how to secure them from intruders and possible threats becomes more important.
+Firewalls have been designed as a major component to protect a network or a server from being attacked.
+However, since conventional firewalls emphasize on packet filtering at the transport and session layer, rather than verifying user permissions and examining packet contents at the application layer, they are not suitable for protecting service providers from unauthorized web service invocations.
+In this paper, we propose a formal XML firewall security model using role-based access control (RBAC) mechanisms.
+Our proposed formal model supports user authentication and role-based user authorization according to policy rules stored in a policy database that can be updated dynamically.
+The formal model is designed compositionally using colored Petri nets (CPN), which can serve as a high-level design for XML firewall implementation.
+The major components of our compositional XML firewall security model are the application model and the XML firewall model.
+We analyze the application model and the XML firewall model separately using an existing Petri net tool, and demonstrate how key properties of our formal models can be verified, and how a design error can be detected and corrected at an early design stage.

-Keywords: XML firewall; web services; service-oriented systems; RBAC; role-based access control; CPN; coloured petri net; formal verification.
+Keywords: XML firewall, web services, service-oriented systems, role-based access control (RBAC), colored Petri net (CPN), formal verification.

-Reference to this paper should be made as follows: Xu, H., Ayachit, M. and Reddyreddy, A. (2008) 'Formal modelling and analysis of XML firewall for service-oriented systems', Int.
-J. Security and Networks, Vol. 3, No. 3, pp.147-160.
+Reference to this paper should be made as follows: Xu, H., Ayachit, M., and Reddyreddy, A. (2008) 'Formal modeling and analysis of XML firewall for service-oriented systems', Int.
+J. Security and Networks, Vol. 3, No. 3, pp. 1-13.

-Biographical notes: Haiping Xu received the PhD Degree in Computer Science from the University of Illinois at Chicago in 2003.
-He is an Assistant Professor in the Computer and Information Science Department at the University of Massachusetts Dartmouth, where he is a co-director of the Concurrent Software Systems Laboratory.
-His research interests include distributed software engineering, formal methods, internet security, multi-agent systems, and service-oriented systems.
-He is a senior member of the IEEE Computer Society and a professional member of the ACM.

-Mihir Ayachit received the MS Degree in Computer Science from the University of Massachusetts Dartmouth in 2006.
+Biographical notes: Haiping Xu received the Ph.D. degree in computer science from the University of Illinois at Chicago in 2003.
+He is an assistant professor in the Computer and Information Science Department at the University of Massachusetts Dartmouth, where he is a co-director of the Concurrent Software Systems Laboratory.
+His research interests include distributed software engineering, formal methods, Internet security, multi-agent systems, and service-oriented systems.
+He is a member of the ACM and the IEEE Computer Society.
+Mihir Ayachit received the M.S. degree in computer science from the University of Massachusetts Dartmouth in 2006.
 He is currently a software engineer in Parametric Technology Corporation.
 His research interests include web services security, formal methods, and model-based software development.
 Abhinay Reddyreddy is currently a graduate student in the Computer and Information Science Department at the University of Massachusetts Dartmouth.
 His research interests include web services security and formal methods for specification and analysis of concurrent and distributed software, especially the application of Petri net-based models.

-1 Introduction
+1 INTRODUCTION

-Web services provide a standardised way that support interoperable machine to machine interaction over the internet (Booth et al., 2004).
-Web services are XML based software components that can be dynamically incorporated into different applications using remote method invocation mechanisms, such as Java API for XML-based RPC (JAX-RPC) (Nagappan et al., 2003) and Web Service Invocation Framework (WSIF) (Juric, 2006).
-A web service is designed as a loosely coupled software component that can be described using Web Services Description Language (WSDL), registered using Universal Description, Discovery and Integration (UDDI), and invoked using standard protocols, such as Simple Object Access Protocol (SOAP) that is bound to standard underlying protocols, e.g., HTTP.
+Web services provide a standardized way that support interoperable machine to machine interaction over the Internet (Booth et al., 2004).
+Web services are XML based software components that can be dynamically incorporated into different applications using remote method invocation mechanisms, such as JAX-RPC (Java API for XML-based

+RPC) (Nagappan et al., 2003) and WSIF (Web Service Invocation Framework) (Juric, 2006).
+A web service is designed as a loosely coupled software component that can be described using WSDL (Web Services Description Language), registered using UDDI (Universal Description, Discovery and Integration), and invoked using standard protocols, such as SOAP (Simple Object Access Protocol) that is bound to standard underlying protocols, e.g., HTTP.